wlgys8/slua_advanced/README.md

 LBehaviour works like MonoBehaviour in lua.
 It can be added to gameObject and receive MonoBehaviour messages.

+Update callback was not provided in consideration of the performance.

 	class('MyBehaviour' ,LBehaviour)

 		function MyBehaviour:Start()